Content, content, content is Google’s watchword. Create great content that users want and you will rank well in the search results.

 - The site is considered compliant if the area of ads is less than or equal to the area of content.

 Perhaps the search giant should practice what it preaches as it is clear they are not following their own standards.
 Could it be that after year on year growth things are starting to slow so Google are looking to maximize advertising revenues?

-The recent Panda update was supposed to specifically target content farms and scraping sites, who use low grade and copied content to sell links and advertising, Google Adsence advertising.
+The recent Panda update was supposed to specifically target content farms and scraping sites, which use low grade and copied content to sell links and advertising, Google Adsense advertising.
 But it looks like Google has missed the mark again.

-Justanotheripadblog has been taken down and the webmaste has now set up a new website, but I am appalled that he had to do so – for those interested you can see the story unfold here.
+Justanotheripadblog has been taken down and the webmaster has now set up a new website, but I am appalled that he had to do so.

-They should be independent honoring originality and penalizing those that scrape content for profit.
+They should be independent honouring originality and penalizing those that scrape content for profit.
 My original content should stand just as much chance of ranking highly as big corporate organizations with deep pockets.
-Otherwise we will end up with a two-tear web where the big corporations will pay handsomely to get whatever message they want across, whether right or wrong regardless of the truth.
+Otherwise, we will end up with a two-tier web where the big corporations will pay handsomely to get whatever message they want across, whether right or wrong regardless of the truth.